Thyme (Thyme vulgaris) is a short perennial shrub that belongs to the Lamiaceae family, and is native to the arid regions of the Mediterranean area.

 Growing thyme for its health benefits

 Thyme loves well drained garden boxes that are filled with one part sand and one part soil mix.
-Feel free to grow it together with rosemary and wild thyme.

 - Vegetable patch: how to grow thyme

 Cooking thyme to benefit from its healthy properties

 Thyme is of course part of the bouquet garni (together with a few strands of parsley and a branch of bay) that flavors a great many culinary preparations.

 It is marvelous when spicing tomatoes and zucchini, pasta, cottage cheese or goat cheese, soup, poultry and eggs.

 Thyme also gives a distinctive taste to roasted meat in the oven or on the barbecue.